 A developmental toxicity study has been performed in female rats administered the equivalent of a single human dose of COMIRNATY on four occasions; twice prior to mating and twice during gestation.
 These studies revealed no evidence of harm to the fetus due to the vaccine (see Animal Data).

+There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to Comirnaty during pregnancy.
+Women who are vaccinated with COMIRNATY during pregnancy are encouraged to enroll in the registry by visiting https://mothertobaby.org/ongoing-study/covid19-vaccines/.

 Data